 amandawalters.email@gmail.com

-Walters received her MFA in Studio Practice and MA in Visual and Critical Studies from California College of the Arts, and her BFA with emphasis in Fiber and Material Studies from the School of the Art Institute of Chicago.
-Her work has been exhibited at Hyde Park Art Center, Chicago, Berkeley Art Center, Jewish Community Center of San Francisco, San Francisco Arts Commission, and Southern Exposure in San Francisco, among other places.
+Walters received her MFA in Studio Practice and MA in Visual and Critical Studies from California College of the Arts and her BFA from the School of the Art Institute of Chicago.
+She has been published by Play Press and exhibited nationally, including a solo show at NIAD Art Center in Richmond, California, and group shows at Hyde Park Art Center in Chicago; Berkeley Art Center in Berkeley, California; the Jewish Community Center of San Francisco; San Francisco Arts Commission; Pro Arts!
+Gallery and Commons, Oakland; SPAACES in Sarasota, Florida; and Southern Exposure in San Francisco, among other places.